MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## May 26, 2020

-Version 401.2005.21001 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps includes the following new feature.
+Version 401.2005.21001 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and solution version 400.0.0.18 include the following new feature.
+Version 401.2005.21001 of the HoloLens and PC apps are only compatible with version 400.0.0.18 (April 28th) or later.
+[See the apps and solution compatibility table for more details](admin-apps-solution-compatibility.md).

 | Feature | Solution update required? |
 |----------------------------------------------------------------------------------------|------|